-- Van Dyck Carpets utilises third party specialised assessors where necessary to ensure that it complies with all South African and International environmental laws. - In April 2015, Van Dyck Carpets introduced a Sustainable Procurement Strategy.
+- In 2018 the energy team has been focusing on operational processes to ensure efficient energy usage and consumption for the three main SEU's.
+The team set up an objective of 20% energy reduction within 5 years with 2014 as a baseline. - The SHEQ & EnMS Policy was updated to reflect the addition of energy management into its policy.
+It is Van Dyck Carpets' SHEQ & EnMS policy and ISO 14044 management system to demonstrate sound environmental management in the acquisition of goods and services so as to ensure that such acquisitions have the minimum impact on our environment. - Van Dyck Carpets reports on its resource utilisation monthly.
+This report is available and posted on all notice boards throughout the company.
+Targets are shown graphically and communicated to employees. - Van Dyck Carpets utilises third party specialised assessors where necessary to ensure that it complies with all South African and International environmental laws. - In April 2015, Van Dyck Carpets introduced a Sustainable Procurement Strategy.
 The organisation recognises a responsibility to take into account the economic, social, environmental and equality impacts of its purchasing activity, maximising the positive outcomes and minimising the negative.
 As an organisation, we have a responsibility to consider when procuring all goods, services and works.
 This includes, but not limited to, recycling targets, environmental considerations, transport, packaging and ethical issues. - Van Dyck Carpets utilises the services of Enviroserv to ensure that all production waste is separated, recycled or disposed of in a correct manner prior to leaving its premises. - The CEO leads the responsibility for environmental protection within the company.
-The SHEQ department is responsible for the continuous accreditation and implementation of ISO 14001, ISO 14064, The Carbon Trust Standard and ISO 50001.
+The SHEQ department is responsible for the continuous accreditation and implementation of ISO 14001, ISO 14064, The Carbon Trust Standard, ISO 50001 and ISO 14044.
 However, it must be noted here that the success of these systems largely involves the participation of all employees in the company and hence active participation is encouraged.